collapsed-stacks/startups/questions/13493/should-i-put-founder-or-freelancer-software-engineer-on-my-business-card.md

 - posted by: [Vasheer Ramdeen](https://stackexchange.com/users/6845962/vasheer-ramdeen) on 2017-10-17
 - score: 2

-<p>I would say that you should get two sets of business cards.</p>
+I would say that you should get two sets of business cards.

-<p>One would be for your freelancing where you can say founder.
-The other would be for the software company that you are working for. </p>
+One would be for your freelancing where you can say founder.
+The other would be for the software company that you are working for.

-<p>Always keep in mind the brand that you are trying to build around yourself.
+Always keep in mind the brand that you are trying to build around yourself.
 The best way to build brand is to always be consistent with your audience.
-In your case you have two. </p>
+In your case you have two.

-<p>Your brands are the superstar employee and the other is genius freelancer.
-However you define them stick to it with the selected audience. </p>
+Your brands are the superstar employee and the other is genius freelancer.
+However you define them stick to it with the selected audience.

-<p>Take that brand thinking into the development of your business cards.</p>
+Take that brand thinking into the development of your business cards.